LogoLogo

 Automate member joins with a join server.

 Your data union smart contract prevents addresses adding themselves as members to the data union.
-Only a joinPart agent can add new members to the data union.
+Only a can add new members to the data union.

 A join server acts as a request instance between the new member and the smart contract.

-A member sends a request to the server and the server sends a transaction signed by a joinPart agent to the contract to add the member.
+A member sends a request to the server and the server sends a transaction signed by a to the contract to add the member.

-Data Union DAO provides a default join server that handles the automated joins via a shared secret.
+Data Union DAO provides a that handles the automated joins via a shared secret.

 Automate Member Joins With Our Default Join Server